benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/1-aws-account/_index.en.md

 ![Event Engine](../images/setup3.png)

-5. Use the Regon drop-down in the top right to ensure you are running in Oregon (us-west-2).
+5. Use the Region drop-down in the top right to ensure you are running in Oregon (us-west-2).
 You will use the same Region for the duration of this workshop.

 {{% notice note %}}